-1. Defined benefit plans
+1.Defined benefit plans

 Those who have served the Company for more than 15 years and have reached the age of 55, or those who have served the Company for more than 25 years, or those who have worked for more than 10 years and have reached the age of 60 may apply for retirement.
 The pension payment is based on their years of service.
 And the average salary for the 6 months before the approved retirement is calculated.
 2 bases will be given for every full year.
 After 15 years of working experience, 1.3 bases will be given for every full year.
 The maximum total is limited to 45 bases.
 Those who have completed half a year are calculated as half a year, and those who have completed half a year are calculated as 1 year.
-However, if the person is ordered to retire due to the loss of mind or body due to the performance of his duties, he may be ordered to retire based on the above-the mentioned base number, plus 20%.
+However, if the person is ordered to retire based on the above-the mentioned base number, plus 20%.
 For those who originally enjoyed retirement compensation, an additional 2.6 base compensation will be issued upon retirement (not included in the maximum 45 bases of the retirement pension).
 For those who choose to apply the Labor Pension Act, the Company will allocate monthly pensions to individual labor accounts, and the old age of the applicable Labor Standards Act will be retained, but when calculating the pension base, the age of the applicable labor pension act will not be calculated.